isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

 draft: true
 ---

-INTRO
+## INTRO

-Frame the problem: in what case do you use that tool?
-Anecdote?
-Support in devo.ps

-DEVELOPEMENT

-Gist of it and how you set it up (for what use case)

-Announcement about support in devo.ps
+Running programs automatically as service is not always an easy task:
+- well known apps may come with their own custom modules to manage processes (ex. unicorn for uwsgi / python, pm2/forever for node), no unified approach
+- custom build code does not often come as a daemon, or init script
+- init script do not have the ability to respawn (usually) dead processes
+- one time script get lost in the PATH whereas having setup in a centralized location ease recurrent executions

-Supervisor is a daemon allowing you to monitor and control processes.
+Supervisord offers a solution to all the issues above and allows you to monitor and control processes.
 It lets you:

 - starts / stop / manage processes (long or short running) via unix or http xml/rpc requests
 - automatically or manually start processes